Wine effluent treatment

 Although historically widespread, the spreading of wine effluent today has many technical, agronomic and operational limitations:

-- Soil saturation : wine effluent is highly charged with organic matter (COD, BOD5, SS).
-Their repeated spreading can lead to soil saturationanaerobic anaerobic fermentation and degradation of structurewith no real agronomic benefit for the vines.
+• Soil saturation : Wine effluents are heavily loaded with organic matter (COD, BOD5, TSS).
+Repeated spreading can lead to soil saturationanaerobic fermentation , and degradation of soil structure of the soil, without any real agronomic benefit for the vine.

-- Logistical constraints : spreading rotations must be carried out at the time of peak production when the workforce is already heavily mobilized for harvesting and vinification.
-This creates operational pressure pressure.
+• Logistical constraints : spreading rotations must be carried out at the peak of production , a period when labor is already heavily mobilized for harvesting and winemaking.
+This creates additional operational pressure .

-Faced with these limitations, the Greenhouse Filter developed by AZUVIA offers an ecological ecological, compact and automated alternative :
+Faced with these limitations, the Filter Clamp developed by AZUVIA is an ecological, compact, and automated alternative :

-AZUVIA offers a sustainable sustainable solution ICPE requirements, while reducing nuisances and operating constraints.
+AZUVIA offers a sustainable sustainable solution IEP requirements, while reducing nuisances and operating constraints.

 Le Domaine des Bruyères

-Le Domaine Les Bruyèresmanaged by David Reynaud, is located in Beaumont-Monteux in the heart of the Crozes-Hermitage appellationappellation in the Rhône Valley.
-It covers some 27 hectares with soils of clay-limestone terraces drained by pebbles typical of the terroir.
+The Domaine Les Bruyères, managed by David Reynaud, is located in Beaumont-Monteux , in the heart of the Crozes-Hermitageappellation in the Rhône Valley.
+It covers approximately 27 hectares , with clay-limestone terraces terrace soils drained by pebbles typical of the terroir.

-The estate's philosophy is based on three fundamental pillars: respect for living beings, technical mastery and energy autonomy.
+The estate's philosophy is based on three fundamental pillars: respect for life, technical expertise , and energy independence.

 Since 2000, David Reynaud has been converting to organic farming (certified in 2003) and biodynamic farming (certified in 2005).
 This translates into :